EmmanuelJeanBriand/BBLearnTools/README.md

      for n in range(7, 15) for type in ['ordered', 'unordered']] write_bbpool('pool_on_pairs.txt', L)
 ```

-After that, the file `pool_on_pairs.txt`has been created.
-It can be uplodad to Blackboard as indicated in [the Blackboard help page "Upload Questions"](https://help.blackboard.com/Learn/Instructor/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions), and used to create an exam, for instance with a Random Block.
+This pool can be used in a test to create a Random Block.
 Here is one of the questions:

 <img src="IMAGES/bbtextquiz.png" width=1000>